ajtran303/portfolio-ui/content/projects/case-study-artist-lyrical-analyzer.md

 Responsive breakpoints adapt the layout progressively: full playlist with index numbers and inline buttons on desktop, hidden index and compact text on tablets, and full-width stacked buttons on mobile for easy tapping.

+#### Album Comparison Feature

+Users wanted to compare albums side-by-side to see how an artist's lyrical style evolved or how two different artists approach similar themes.
+This required combining data from two separate analyses and generating new insights.

+The solution reuses existing analysis results stored in PostgreSQL.
+When comparing, the API fetches both completed analyses and runs a combined LDA analysis on lyrics from both albums to discover shared themes.
+The comparison page shows sentiment differences, vocabulary statistics, word overlap, and jointly discovered topics: all computed on-demand without requiring re-analysis of individual albums.

 ### Architecture Decisions

 Flask was chosen over Django for its lightweight nature and clean Celery integration.
 Redis serves double duty as both task broker and result backend, simplifying infrastructure.
 The architecture scales horizontally by adding workers.

-LDA was selected for topic modeling because it excels at discovering latent themes and produces interpretable results—topics appear as weighted word distributions that humans can understand.
+LDA was selected for topic modeling because it excels at discovering latent themes and produces interpretable results: topics appear as weighted word distributions that humans can understand.

 Server-side rendering with vanilla JavaScript was chosen over a frontend framework for faster initial page loads and minimal bundle size.